 A photo is your legacy.
-You carve time out of your busy life to take the picture so it’s important to choose the right paper for printing photos that will last for years.
+You carve time out of your busy life to take the picture – invest the same time into choosing paper for your photo that will make it last for years.

 From metallic to matte, papers have different characteristics to showcase your art.
 In part one of our series, we take an in-depth look at our six top-selling papers designed to stand the test of time.

 Luster is our most popular for good reason.
 Classic and beautiful, its colors are rich and life-like with true blacks and pure whites.
 It is the go-to paper for portraits and weddings.
 It has a slight reflective sheen with a very subtle texture.
 It’s the perfect portrait paper.

 Luster is Fro Knows Photos favorite photo paper and here’s why:

 “I personally LOVE luster paper for both my prints and Printique photo books.
 I use luster because it’s not too flat aka matte and not too glossy that gets a lot of fingerprints.
 Luster is the best of both worlds in my option.
 It’s not overly flat or glossy, and it handles much better in regards to fingerprints.
 It’s important to know you may see a little texture in this paper, but I love it.” – Fro Knows Photo

 Sometimes, you just have to shine!
 If you love the smooth and polished look, you are a high glossy fan.
 This distinctively bright and bold paper brings a slick, contemporary look to your photos.
 Colors are saturated, and whites are brilliant.
 Glossy offers the widest color range and texture, but it also has quite a glare to it and can show fingerprints.
 Rest assured; it’s quite a durable paper, and you can usually wipe off fingerprints easily.
 This is perfect for smaller images too, like your 4x6s and Instagram images because it provides a lot of punch in a small package.